Getting to the launch point

 Is Lan Ha kayaking worth it?

 Yes — arguably the single best active day in northern Vietnam.
-It delivers a view of the karst bay that no boat deck can match, you paddle into lagoons completely inaccessible to larger vessels, and the physical effort is moderate.
+It delivers a view of the karst bay that no boat deck can match, and you paddle into lagoons completely inaccessible to larger vessels.
 If your Cat Ba trip is short, pick this over a passive Lan Ha Bay day cruise.
+Only skip it if the weather's rough.